FaulerInformatiker/harz-storage/.amazonq/project-rules.md

 ## Development Workflow

+### Critical Development Rules
+- **NEVER disable E2E tests** - Always fix them properly by debugging and updating selectors/expectations
+- **New features always start from fresh origin/main branch** - Never branch from other feature branches or outdated main
+- **Make sure branch is up-to-date with main when creating PR** - Sync with main and resolve conflicts before PR creation

 ### Branch Management
 - Create feature branches from `main`: `feature/your-feature-name`
 - Use protected main branch with required status checks